 Saving for college has never been more stressful.
-According to the National Center for Education Statistics, prices for undergraduate pursuits rose 34% between 2005 and 2016.
+According to the National Center for Education Statistics, prices for undergraduate pursuits rose 34 percent between 2005 and 2016.
 And tuition costs will only keep on rising.
-That has put a tremendous burden on today’s students—and the families who support them.
+That has put a tremendous burden on today’s students — and the families who support them.

-According to Stress.org, money is one of the top causes of stress in the United States—higher even than health, relationship and sleep deprivation issues.
-Furthermore, 73% of survey respondents reported high levels of stress during the college admission process.
+According to Stress.org, money is one of the top causes of stress in the United States — higher even than health, relationship and sleep deprivation issues.
+Furthermore, 73 percent of survey respondents reported high levels of stress during the college admission process.

 But there are ways to reduce the stress of saving for college.
 Here are some tips for creating a savings plan that won’t require extraordinary sacrifices along the way.

 The U.S. government lets you save for college with tax-advantaged investments, which are more beneficial the earlier you start.
 One such education investment product is the 529 plan, or a “qualified tuition program.”
 While the tax benefits of these plans can vary from state to state, the idea is simple: Using a 529 plan early in your child’s life means taking advantage of compounding interest.
 That translates into saving more money for your child’s education.

 Long-term investments also reduce stress because no investor will rely on a single year’s stock market performance for the long-term benefit of the account.
 Many financial gurus recommend at least a 10-year timeline for investing in the stock market.
 This may reduce the risk of short-lived downturns, which could ruin an investment plan.